paulWatt526/wattageTileEngineDocs/quickstart.markdown

 The template contains the boilerplate code needed to set up a project for the Wattage Tile Engine.
 It is hosted on Github [here](https://github.com/paulWatt526/wattageTileEngineAppTemplate).
-When run it should display a single plus sign shaped room as in the following image:
+When run, it should display a single plus sign shaped room as in the following image:

 ![Screenshot of template running](img/templateScreenShot.png)